How much should you charge for your digital products? Read this guide to understand different pricing methods and strategies to use in your business.

 Bundling

 If you're selling multiple products, you can bundle them to provide your customers with more value at a discounted rate.
-They're going to feel extra satisfied because they're getting a great deal, while you'll earn more money for your time.
+They're getting a great deal, while you earn more money.

-Bundling is common practice in both ecommerce and brick-and-mortar stores.
-You know all those deals where you're, as an example, getting a bottle of shampoo and a smaller bottle of conditioner for "free"?
+Bundling is common practice - you know all those deals where you're, as an example, getting a bottle of shampoo and a smaller bottle of conditioner for "free"?
 Or maybe a Nintendo Switch with Mario Kart pre-installed, both at a cheaper price?
-That's bundling, and it makes a lot of sense financially for both parties.
+That's bundling.

 Upselling

-In the context of digital products, upselling can mean approaching a customer who's already interested in your wares and getting them to spend more.
+Upselling means getting customers to spend more than they planned.
 Let's say you sold them an ebook.
-You could add an extra page in the book with a discount code to buy more of your products—that's a way to incentivize them to go back and buy more the second time around.
+You could add an extra page in the book with a discount code to buy more of your products.

-When pricing your individual products, you might keep the pricing fairly affordable, but bundling and upselling together can increase your revenue by quite a lot.
+Keeping individual product prices low and offering upsells and bundles will increase your revenue.
 If the cheapest deal is $5 but the most expensive one is $15 and gets the customer a lot more content, they're far likelier to spend $15.

 It only takes a few minutes to start selling.
 Sign up with Whop and sell your digital products today.